BON1TO/Human-Benchmarks/README.md

 Android Studio (latest version)

-An Android device or emulator
+A connected Android device or emulator